CGI-IUGS/CGI-IUGS-academic-kickstart/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Commission for the Management and Application of Geoscience Information (CGI)"
+title = "IUGS Commission for the Management and Application of Geoscience Information (CGI)"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""